Category Archives: Monaco Royals

 Louise-Hippolyte, Princess of Monaco; Credit – Wikipedia

 Born on November 10, 1697, at the Prince’s Palace in Monaco, Louise-Hippolyte was the second but the eldest surviving of the six daughters of Antonio I, Prince of Monaco and Marie of Lorraine.
-Louise-Hippolyte’s paternal grandparents were Louis I, Prince of Monaco and Catherine-Charlotte de Gramont, who was from a French noble family.
+Louise-Hippolyte’s paternal grandparents were Louis I, Prince of Monaco and Catherine-Charlotte de Gramont, from a French noble family.
 Her maternal grandparents were Louis of Lorraine, Count of Armagnac and Catherine de Neufvill.
 Her maternal grandfather was a member of the House of Guise, a cadet branch of the House of Lorraine, and held the rank of prince étranger at the French court.

 Louise-Hippolyte as a child